How long does a season last?

 How much does it cost to play?

-- Match fees are £40 per team which can be paid in cash or via BACS.
-Should a team wish to pay for a season upfront we offer a 10% discount on the overall cost of the season.
+- Match fees are £40 per team which can be paid through our online system.
+Should a team wish to pay for a season upfront we offer a 10% discount on the overall cost of the season however this fee needs to be paid before the 1st game of the season for the 10% to be applied.

 - If a team forfeits a match, they pay a £20 forfeit fee rather than the regular match fee.